Workers' Compensation Benefits

 Employees who suffer a work-related injury or illness will receive, at no cost to them, medical care that is required to cure or relieve the effects of the injury or illness.
 The medical care will be consistent with the appropriate evidence-based medical treatment guidelines.

 The University participates in a pharmacy benefit program with OPTUM.
-At the onset of medical treatment the employee will receive the OPTUM First Fill Information form to take to their pharmacist to fill prescriptions at no cost.
-Once they have used this form, a pharmacy card will be mailed to them for future prescriptions for that particular injury/illness.
-Each injury/illness requires a separate card.
+At the onset of medical treatment, the employee will receive the OPTUM First Fill Information form to take to their pharmacist to fill prescriptions at no cost.
+Once they have used this form, a pharmacy card will be mailed to them for future prescriptions for that particular injury or illness.
+Each injury or illness requires a separate card.

-IDL is a benefit that pays the first 22 work days of disability at an amount equal to the employee's net pay (full pay less an amount equal to Social Security and Medicare and withholding taxes based on your exemptions).
-If disability continues beyond 22 work days, IDL pays 2/3 of the employee's gross pay.
+• IDL is a benefit that pays the first 22 workdays of disability at an amount equal to the employee's net pay (full pay less than an amount equal to Social Security and Medicare and withholding taxes based on an employee’s exemptions).
+If disability continues beyond 22 workdays, IDL pays 2/3 of the employee's gross pay.

 IDL is available for a maximum of 52 weeks within a 2-year period beginning with the employee's first date of lost time.
 While on IDL, the employee continues to accrue their full PERS service credit and their health benefits remain in force.

-Should the period of temporary disability exceed the maximum IDL benefit eligibility, the employee may be eligible to receive Temporary Disability benefits with supplementation of accrued sick and vacation leave credits.
+• Should the period of temporary disability exceed the maximum IDL benefit eligibility, the employee may be eligible to receive Temporary Disability benefits with or without supplementation of accrued sick and vacation leave credits.

 Application for Catastrophic Leave